blowfishpro/Anagrams/README.md

 Arguments:

-*  -h, --help            show this help message and exit
+*  -h, --help            Show help message and exit
 *  -w WORDLIST, --wordlist WORDLIST
                         Text file containing word list to analyze.
 If not specified, will search for system dictionaries in